 Understanding the large footprint that HOC and its community places on the local environment, we encourage our LITs/CITs to help us reduce the amount of waste produced.
-We strongly recommend that you use a reusable water bottle rather than multiple plastic water bottles.
+Two water bottle fill stations are available on-site and we strongly recommend that you use a reusable water bottle rather than waste plastic water bottles.
 Limit the number of electrical appliances in your rooms to lower your energy use.
 Participants should not be leaving lights, radios, computers and other electronics devices on and unattended for extended periods of time.
 There are many other simple measures you can do to help reduce the size of HOC's environmental footprint.